Monday, 1 March 2021

 Members are always welcome to call our office at 6274 0300 and speak to our Professional Standards Manager about concerns or questions relating to the conduct of an employer, supervisor, colleague, other members of the profession and clients.

-The Law Society’s volunteer senior counsellors can offer support.
-They are experienced senior practitioners who are available to give advice on personal or professional matters which you cannot discuss with a colleague or supervisor partner.
+The Law Society’s volunteer Practitioner Support List members can offer advice. experienced senior practitioners who volunteer their time to give advice on personal or professional matters which you might not be able to discuss with a colleague or supervising partner.
+You can contact members of the Practitioner Support List for advice on ethical dilemmas, client relationships, workplace issues (such as communication or workload issues), practice management, work-life balance, or career matters.
 Their contact details are also available in the member’s section of our website.

 The Law Society has a contract with Acacia Connection to provide a confidential counselling program for our members, available 24 hours a day by phone, text, and online.
 Details are available in the member’s section of our website.